bokddug/ev3dev-curriculum/projects/README.md

-This is JaeJung Hyun's project modules.
+This is JaeJung Hyun's project modules